d1/workshop/README.md

 Alex has been improving showoff; until his latest patches get accepted and released, you will have to use his version.
 If you use Bundler and Rake (as in "Quick Start" above) it should grab and use the correct version.

-Otherwise, you'll want to download and install it, as follows:

-    git clone git://github.com/alexch/showoff.git
-    cd showoff
-    bundle install --without optional
-    rake gem:install

-    showoff serve --split_all .
+    gem install showoff-alexch

+The main difference is that showoff-alexch makes a new slide every time it sees an H1 (a single '# ' at the start of a line) if you specify --split-all, even if there's no !SLIDE above it.

+If you install `showoff-alexch`, please be careful about updates, since it and normal `showoff` will overwrite each other's executable file.

 # Running a single presentation

 The proper way to use showoff is to run a set of slides as described in the `showoff.json` file in the project root directory.

+    cd workshop
+    showoff serve --split .

-However, if you want to run a subdirectory's worth of slides only, you have two choices.
+However, if you want to run a subdirectory's worth of slides only, you can name that directory.
+If there is no `showoff.json` file in there, then showoff will make a virtual `showoff.json` file based on the `.md` files in the given directory in alphabetical order.

 For example, if you want to run the "Teacher Training" presentation, which lives in the `teachers` directory, you can run it from the project root directory:

-    showoff serve teachers
+    showoff serve --split teachers

 # Running several presentations in a row